 COVID-19 restrictions and rules for Assisted Living Facilities are typically set by the state – to see the rules in your state, you can read our guide to Assisted Living in Ohio.
 Keep in mind that there may be other policies that communities put in place to protect their residents, so you should contact your local community for more information.
 Additionally, you can contact your local Area Agency on Aging to learn more – find contact information here.

-Paying for Assisted Living in Columbus, Ohio
+Paying For Assisted Living in Columbus

 The Cost of Assisted Living in Columbus

 Columbus’ assisted living costs are lower than both state and national costs.
 Elsewhere in Ohio, the average cost of assisted living costs averages $4,635.
 Across the United States, the average price is $4,500.

 The United States

 The most expensive prices for assisted living in Ohio are found in Akron, which carries an average monthly cost of $4,993, and Cleveland, which slightly trails Akron with average monthly costs of $4,940.
 Canton is also within $100 of those prices at $4,905 per month.
 Cincinnati is just barely more expensive than the Ohio average at $4,666.
 The less expensive side of the state’s price range is represented by Springfield at $3,660.
 Dayton, at $4,250, sports a price point that’s fairly close to that of Columbus.

 How to Get Financial Assistance for Assisted Living in Columbus